 Load break switches are devices used to open an electrical circuit by isolating the source from the consumer.
 Whether they are manual, motorised or with a trip function, these devices ensure the on-load making, breaking and safety disconnection of low-voltage electrical circuits.

-12KV LBS high voltage vacuum load break switch by motor
+36-40KV outdoor LBS AC high voltage disconnect vacuum load break switch

 Advantages of Load break switch